ergo-services/ergo/README.md

 * Added support of Erlang/OTP 24
 * Introduced new behaviour GenSaga
+* Added simple example `example/http` to demonsrate how HTTP server can be integrated into the Ergo node.
 * Important: GenServer interface got significant improvements to be easier to use (without backward compatibility).
 * Fixed RPC issue #45
 * Fixed internal timer issue #48